-As many companies face the need to update existing training programs, they increasingly consider adding eLearning to the set of the tools they currently use.
-For companies looking to integrate a new training program, the benefits of eLearning significantly outweigh those of one-on-one facilitation or classroom learning.
-However, a lot of companies shy away from employing eLearning instruction out of unwillingness to face high initial development costs.
+As many companies face the need to update existing training programs, they increasingly consider adding eLearning to the set of tools they currently use.
+For companies looking to integrate a new training program, such as new hire onboarding, for example, the benefits of eLearning significantly outweigh those of one-on-one facilitation or classroom learning.
+However, a lot of companies shy away from employing eLearning instruction out of unwillingness to face high initial eLearning development costs.
 While the short-term eLearning development cost may be high, eLearning can end up saving companies huge chunks of training and development budgets by eliminating major instructor-led training expenses.

 Traditional training styles may not seem so costly in the short term, but they come with ongoing expenses which over time can add up to large amounts of money.
 One of the key advantages of eLearning is that, while requiring little to no ongoing upkeep, it offers faster delivery cycles as compared to conventional learning.
 In fact, studies indicate that eLearning has the potential to reduce overall training time by 40% to 60%.
 This helps businesses cut down on various expenses and also increase productivity, which in turn leads to greater profitability.